The Villager Pike St. project will ‘replace’ Rivington House: De Blasio by Lincoln Anderson

 Calling it “a win” for the Lower East Side, Chin said, “The decision to pursue a comprehensive senior health facility at this site will allow for a continuum of care that I hope will become a model for communities across our city.
 I look forward to working with the administration to ensure that this facility will be accessible to the growing number of low-income seniors who need more affordable housing and healthcare options in the neighborhood.”

-Meanwhile, Webster, who is also a member of C.B.
-3, said the Pike St. site is less than ideal, but she’ll take it — plus, Rivington House must still be returned, too.
+Meanwhile, Webster, who is also on C.B.
+3, said the Pike St. site is less than ideal, but she’ll take it — although Rivington House still must be returned, too.